Probing exotic long-lived particles from the prompt side using the CONTUR method: Constraints on hidden sector models with heavy mediators decaying into long-lived scalars

 \section{Constraints on hidden sector models with heavy mediators decaying into long-lived scalars}

 Hidden sector models~\cite{Strassler:2006im,Strassler:2006ri,Chan:2011aa,Curtin:2013fra} postulate that the SM is connected to a dark sector of new particles via some scalar mediator $\Phi$, which can be the Higgs boson or some new boson.
-If the mediator is a scalar boson, it can be produced (amongst others) via gluon--gluon fusion (ggF) and associated vector boson production ($V\Phi$) just like the Higgs boson.
+If the mediator is a scalar, it can be produced (amongst others) via gluon--gluon fusion (gg$\Phi$) just like the Higgs boson.
 It can decay into a pair of neutral scalars from the dark sector, denoted $S$, which would eventually decay back into the SM via a Yukawa interaction, as shown in Figure~\ref{fig:hiddensector-diagram}.
 The $S$ can become long-lived because its decay back into the SM occurs through small couplings.
-The Hidden Abelian Higgs Model (HAHM)~\cite{Wells:2008xg,Curtin:2013fra} can describe this model.
+The Hidden Abelian Higgs Model (HAHM)~\cite{Wells:2008xg,Curtin:2013fra} can predict such a phenomenology.
 The HAHM introduces two new scalars $\Phi$ and $S$, and a dark photon $Z_d$.
 In this section, we focus on the decays of the $\Phi$ to $S$ only (as done by ATLAS).

 Generic HS models have been studied by both ATLAS and CMS, for example in recent searches for displaced activity in the tracking system~\cite{ATLAS:2024qoo}, calorimeters~\cite{ATLAS:2024ocv} or muon system~\cite{ATLAS:2022gbw}, ensuring a coverage from millimeters to tens of meters in c$\tau$ of the LLP $S$, and covering many scenarios for the masses of the particles.
 Phenomenological re-interpretations of other searches into this model have also been performed, for example in Ref.~\cite{Wang:2024ieo}.
 Summaries of experimental constraints are available for ATLAS~\cite{ATL-PHYS-PUB-2022-007} and CMS~\cite{CMSsummar}.
 CMS has mostly focused on the case where the mediator is the Higgs boson, while ATLAS has also considered heavier mediators, up to 1 TeV in mass.
-For both experiments, the searches at low lifetimes have studied the $V\Phi$ production mode, exploiting the vector boson for triggering and background reduction.
-Those searches focused on the Higgs-boson-mediated case.
-For higher mediator masses, no constraints exist for $c\tau$ below the centimeter range.
-We address this lack of coverage using the modified \textsc{Contur} workflow.
+For those higher mediator masses, no constraints are reported for $c\tau$ below the centimeter range.
+We attempt to address this lack of coverage using the modified \textsc{Contur} workflow.